dajinstory/feature-guided-flow/README.md

 ## Requirements

-- PyTorch 1.7.1
 - CUDA 11.0
+- Python 3.9
+- PyTorch 1.11
+- others : requirements.txt

 > git clone https://github.com/dajinstory/feature-guided-flow.git <br/>
 > cd feature-guided-flow <br/>
-> pip install requirements.txt <br/>
+> pip install -r requirements.txt <br/>

 ## Usage

 ### Preparing Dataset, Configs

 For training, you need to prepare Dataset and meta file.
-Meta file for Celeba dataset are in data/{DATASET_NAME}/train_meta.csv.
+Meta file for CelebA dataset are in data/{DATASET_NAME}/train_meta.csv.
 It only contains the file name of dataset.

 Also you should edit config files.
 There are "*_path" named keys.
 Those keys contains root path of dataset, path of meta file and path to save log and checkpoint files.